Trivivium/devops-2k20/CHOICES.md

 are aware of, but which means true scaling and reliability isn't archieved.
 In the case that the node crashes is the entire system also taken down.
 The scaling aspect is also constrained to the resources available on that single node.
-Both of these issues can be resolved by adding more physical machines to the swarm.
+Both of these issues can be resolved by adding more physical machines to the swarm, which we can do seamlessly because of docker swarm.
 However, this was a deliberate decision in order to keep monetary costs down.

 ## OS: Ubuntu 18.04.3 LTS